Skip to content

 Recordable coeffects must exclude secrets

-EP-0017 (final) folds host facts into durable frame-state as recordable coeffects — values written into the :rf.cofx envelope map and re-presented verbatim by replay (the discipline: durable state folds facts, never reads; see 002 §The recordable-coeffect rule).
-A recordable coeffect is durable by design — it lands in every epoch record, replay fixture, and exported trace.
+Recordable coeffects fold host facts into durable frame-state — values written into the :rf.cofx envelope map and re-presented verbatim by replay (the discipline: durable state folds facts, never reads; see 002 §The recordable-coeffect rule, EP-0017).
+A recordable coeffect is durable — it lands in every epoch record, replay fixture, and exported trace.
 That durability is the threat model for credentials:

 Crypto-grade randomness, tokens, nonces, session ids, and key material MUST NOT be minted or carried as recordable coeffects.
 Recording a secret does not make it safe; it makes it durable — copied into every recording, fixture, and exported trace.
-Secrets are generated at the edge and handled by guarded runtime mechanisms, off the ledger (EP-0010's exclusion, restated at this surface).
+Secrets are generated at the edge and handled by guarded runtime mechanisms, off the ledger.

 The rule is a normative review discipline, not a structural guarantee: app-owned reg-cofx suppliers mint whatever value they return, so the framework cannot prove a value is not a secret.
-The enforcement surface is this guide's secrets material plus EP-0017's recommended lint (a handler that writes durable state declaring an ambient-grade id — "durable state folds facts, never reads", mechanically checkable).
-Per EP-0017 §Security Considerations.
+The enforcement surface is this guide's secrets material plus a recommended lint (a handler that writes durable state declaring an ambient-grade id — "durable state folds facts, never reads", mechanically checkable).
+See EP-0017 §Security Considerations.

 The analogous obligation already holds for resource scopes / params (classified, projected — but not a place to put a secret) and for HTTP response bodies (fail-closed when unschematized).
 Recordable coeffects extend that posture to the input-fold side.